 - Internal and external audiences (see Chapters 2 and 7) Have new players entered the field since your study began?
 Have new donors become interested?
 Are new advocacy networks following your research? - Key stakeholder lists, including media contacts Over the course of a trial, many people change positions.
-Planning for dissemination provides a good opportunity to update cell phone numbers, e-mail addresses, and other contact information. - Key and supporting messages that convey and contextualize the study and key findings (see Chapter 7) - Event reports or other materials used at public events held throughout this or other studies at your site and outcomes (National Center for the Dissemination of Disability Research 2001)
+Planning for dissemination provides a good opportunity to update cell phone numbers, e-mail addresses, and other contact information. - Key and supporting messages that convey and contextualize the study and key findings (see Chapter 7) - Event reports or other materials used at public events held throughout this or other studies at your site

 Was there a lot of interest?
 A good turn-out?
 Did the event provide people the best venue for understanding the trial results?
-Were there any problems that you could have prevented?
+Were there any problems that you could prevent?